nim-lang/nimble/readme.markdown

-The options for manipulation of the develop files could be given only when executing `develop` command from some package's directory unless `--develop-file` option with a name of develop file is explicitly given.
+The options for manipulation of the develop files could be given only when executing `develop` command from some package's directory unless `--developFile` option with a name of develop file is explicitly given.

 Because the develop files are user-specific and they contain local file system paths they **MUST NOT** be committed.